Becoming a credentialed veterinary technician in Colorado

 • AAVSB will submit score reports directly to CACVT if you selected Colorado as the jurisdiction of choice on their VTNE application.

-• If Colorado was not selected as your preferred/primary credentialing jurisdiction on your VTNE application, you must request an online score VAULT transfer through AAVSB at https://www.aavsb.org/licensure-assistance/vault-basic-transfer-services, and it must be received by CACVT before your application is eligible for processing.
+• If Colorado was not selected as your preferred/primary credentialing jurisdiction on your VTNE application, you must request an online score VAULT transfer through AAVSB HERE.
+VTNE scores must be received by CACVT before your application is eligible for processing.
 The jurisdiction to choose when completing your Basic VAULT transfer service application is the Colorado State Board of Veterinary Medicine.

-• Credentialing fee of $152 for the 2-year certification cycle*.
-This amount may be prorated if you join mid-cycle. (submitted via the application)
+• Credentialing fee of $150 for the 2-year credentialing cycle*.
+This amount may be prorated if you join mid-cycle and is submitted via the application.

-*Please note*: Once your credential is approved, the final step is to apply for registration with DORAOnce you are registered, you are legally allowed to use the titles Registered Veterinary Technician or Veterinary Technician…and the credentials RVT or VT.
+Please note: Once your credential is approved, the final step is to apply for registration with DORAOnce you are registered, you are legally allowed to use the titles Registered Veterinary Technician (RVT) and Veterinary Technician (VT).
 Those titles and credentials are legally protected in Colorado's Veterinary Practice Act, and unqualified individuals are subject to disciplinary action.
-For more information on registration, please see your confirmation email or visit the State Board of Veterinary Medicine's homepage.
+For more information on registration, please see your credential confirmation email or visit the State Board of Veterinary Medicine's homepage.

-Once all application requirements are fulfilled and approved, you will be able to download a Proof of Credential Certificate to submit with your Registration to DORA.
+Once all application requirements are fulfilled and approved, you can download a Proof of Credential Certificate to submit with the DORA registration application.

-*2-year Credential Cycle: All credentials are valid from July 1 of each EVEN year – June 30 of the following EVEN year, and will need to be renewed prior to the expiration date.
-Please familiarize yourself with CACVT's CE Guidelines, as each CVT is responsible for submission of CE at the time of renewal.
+*2-year Credential Cycle: All credentials are valid from July 1 of each EVEN year – June 30 of the following EVEN year, and must be renewed before the expiration date.
+Please familiarize yourself with CACVT's CE Guidelines, as each RVT is responsible for submission of CE at the time of renewal.

 Credential by Examination Application